 It is in Meru Town, on your way to Makutano.
 It is an excellent place to learn about the Ameru culture.
-I have not been here in a while since I was like a teenager, I think.
-But I remember a compound full of the traditional Meru huts, traditional artefacts and a garden with indigenous medicinal herbs and shrubs.
-It also some wildlife, like crocodiles and snakes.
+I have not been here in a while, since I was a teenager, I think.
+But I remember a compound full of traditional Meru huts, traditional artefacts and a garden with indigenous medicinal herbs and shrubs.
+It also has some wildlife, like crocodiles and snakes.

 Depending on where you are, you will not lack a place to spend the night.

 A simple search on sites like Trip Advisor and Booking.Com will give you a wide selection of hotels that suit your budget.

 Pass by The Trout Tree Restaurant and grab some delicious trout or tilapia fish before you leave Nanyuki.
 Nyeri has Green Hills Hotel and The White Rhino Hotel.

 Meru has the Alba Hotel, Meru Slopes and the Meru Safari Hotel.
 If you are in Nanyuki, you can try out Sweetwaters Serena Camp, Regency Mount Kenya Hotel and Ngomongo Cottage.